-Windows Defender Application Guard (Application Guard) is designed to help prevent old, and newly emerging attacks, to help keep employees productive.
-Using our unique hardware isolation approach, our goal is to destroy the playbook that attackers use by rendering current attack methods obsolete.
+Windows Defender Application Guard (Application Guard) is designed to help prevent old and newly emerging attacks to help keep employees productive.
+Using our unique hardware isolation approach, our goal is to destroy the playbook that attackers use by making current attack methods obsolete.

 What is Application Guard and how does it work?

 Designed for Windows 10 and Microsoft Edge, Application Guard helps to isolate enterprise-defined untrusted sites, protecting your company while your employees browse the Internet.
 As an enterprise administrator, you define what is among trusted web sites, cloud resources, and internal networks.
 Everything not on your list is considered untrusted.

 If an employee goes to an untrusted site through either Microsoft Edge or Internet Explorer, Microsoft Edge opens the site in an isolated Hyper-V-enabled container, which is separate from the host operating system.
 This container isolation means that if the untrusted site turns out to be malicious, the host PC is protected, and the attacker can't get to your enterprise data.
 For example, this approach makes the isolated container anonymous, so an attacker can't get to your employee's enterprise credentials.

 What types of devices should use Application Guard?

 Application Guard has been created to target several types of systems: